-Tigray is the third largest populated tribe in the country next to oromiya and Amhara.
+Tigray is the third largest populated tribe in the country next to Oromiya and Amhara.
 The tribe has 4.9 million people across the region and the country.
 They are located in the northern highland of the country and settled high plateau.
-Tigrigna is the official language of the tribe that belongs to Semitic language family and it is highly related to Hebrew, Arabic, and Amharic language.
+Tigrigna is the official language of the tribe that belongs to the Semitic language family and it is highly related to Hebrew, Arabic, and Amharic languages.

 As Amhara and Oromo, this tribe also developed the verbal skill of narrating history and other significant event happened in the region which has historical significance to them.
 Christianity dominates in the region and it is believed the ancient Axum was the route to introduce Christianity in the country.
 Islamism is also another major religion in the region next to Christianity.

 Most holidays in the region are related to the church calendar and

 major events.
 Tigray is rich in cultural, historical, and traditional heritage which makes the region the most preferable and advanced route for tourism.